BCcampus/pressbooks-openstax-import/readme.txt

 == Description ==

-Adds an option to the PressBooks import tool named `Zip (OpenStax zip file)`.
+Adds an option to the Pressbooks import tool named `Zip (OpenStax zip file)`.
 This new option asks for a link of the OpenStax Zip file.
 (You can get the link from the downloads section of the OpenStax book you'd like to import.)

 **Primary Use Case**